Characterizing Commodity Serverless Computing Platforms: Taxonomy of Characteristics

 \subsection{Deployment-related Characteristics}

-After developing an application or a function, developers need to deploy them on appropriate serverless computing platforms.
-In this situation, which deployment method or tool can be adopted, and different platforms are how to allocate memory for a function instance.
-This part of the information is worth thinking about to avoid deployment failure and poor performance.
-Next, we will introduce this part of the information.
+After implementing serverless-based applications, developers need to deploy them to serverless computing platforms.
+During the deployment phase, some essential characteristics including deployment method and tool, allocated memory, function timeout, etc., need to be considered by the developers to avoid unnecessary deployment failure and poor performance.
+Next, we introduce this part of the information in detail.

-As shown in Figure~\ref{fig:info}, we summarize the three most popular \textbf{deployment methods} (i.e., source code, docker container, and external services) of functions on serverless computing platforms.
-Four serverless computing platforms all support the deployment method with the source code, e.g., deployment with a zipped package that contains function code and dependent third-party libraries.
-Besides, we find that only Azure Functions (with consumption plan) does not allow developers to deploy functions by building their custom runtime (e.g., building custom Docker images), and other platforms can.
-Additionally, Azure Functions and Google Cloud Functions both support the deployment with other external services, e.g., source control services (Git), FTP services, whereas AWS Lambda and Alibaba Cloud Function Compute do not.
-When deploying functions on serverless computing platforms, developers can use \textbf{deployment tools}, e.g., command-line tool, console editor, and API $\&$ SDK.
-Besides, developers can even deploy functions from specific development tools, e.g., visual studio code for Azure Functions.
+As shown in Figure~\ref{fig:info}, we summarize the three most popular \textbf{deployment methods} of serverless applications, i.e., source code, docker container, and external services.
+On one hand, four serverless computing platforms all support the deployment method with the source code, e.g., deployment with a zipped package that contains function code and dependent third-party libraries.
+On the other hand, we find that only Azure Functions (with consumption plan) does not allow developers to deploy functions by building their custom runtime (e.g., building custom Docker images), but other platforms can.
+Additionally, Azure Functions and Google Cloud Functions both support the deployment with other external services, such as source control services (e.g., Git), FTP services, etc., whereas AWS Lambda and Alibaba Cloud Function Compute do not.
+When deploying functions to serverless computing platforms, developers can use \textbf{deployment tools} like the command-line tool, console editor, and API $\&$ SDK.
+Moreover, developers of Azure Functions can even deploy functions from specific development tools, e.g., Visual Studio Code.